 - Biodiversity: While formal in appearance, Dutch gardens often incorporate a diverse range of plant species to support local wildlife and promote ecological balance.

 TL;DR Key elements of Dutch Garden Design style:

 The Dutch have always seemed (to me) to be slightly shorted when it comes to giving nationalized gardening credit.
 Brits (deservedly) are the ones that everyone thinks of when you think of good gardeners, but I think that the Dutch ought to have a similar level of reverence.
 Nearly everything I see from Dutch designers, I love.

 >>>13 Instagram Accounts to Follow for Dutch Garden Design Inspiration

 Here are key elements of this Dutch Garden Design style:

 - Pleached trees and trees planted in allées as well as hedges that break up the long lines

 - Modern architecture and modern furniture

-- Color schemes that revolve around grey, black, and white
+- Color schemes that revolve around grey, black, and white or tonal schemes.

 - Oversized pieces – particularly planters